LiveFastEatTrashRaccoon/RaccoonForLemmy/CONTRIBUTING.md

   modules are used by feature modules and can include domain modules, core modules or in some limited cases other unit modules (but never cyclically!).
 - **core modules** are the foundational layer of the application.
 They are included by unit modules, feature modules, domain modules and top-level modules.
-They should not include anything except the `:resources` modules and, in some rare occasions, other core modules (but never cyclically!).
+They should not include anything except in some rare occasions, other core modules (but never cyclically!).
 A notable example of this is the `:core:md module` (Markdown rendering) that includes `:core:commonui:components` because Markdown requires some custom UI components to be rendered.

 For more detailed information: